zenon/MinimalWebAudio/README.md

 [x] Minimal example for PeriodicWave

 * An oscillator can be started with a more general wave for but providing it with a PeriodicWave object.
 This contains the fourier transform of the wave, given in two arrays containing the real and imaginary part of the fourier transform.
-* If this was to dense for you: Give it an all zero imaginary part (just have to be of the same length as the real part), and see the real part as the overtone intensitiess of the instrument you want to model.
+* If this was still to dense for you: Ignore the imaginary part, simply give it an all zero array (it just has to be of the same length as the real part), and see the real part as the overtone intensitiess of the instrument you want to model.
 I chose to provide only the odd overtones (the array starts with the zeroth element) to get an oboe like tone.
 For instruments, see e.g. here https://courses.physics.illinois.edu/phys193/Student_Reports/Fall03/Tammy_Linne_Andy_Schurman_Ivy_Thomas/Tammy_Linne_Andy_Schurman_Ivy_Thomas_Phys199pom_Final_Report.pdf
 * The periodic wave is simply set as property of the oscillator.

-## The Transformers
+## The Audio Transformers

 [ ] Minimal example for Gain